JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ## Iteration

-The recommended ways to iterate over a whole陣列(array)are
+The recommended ways to iterate over a whole陣列are

 ```julia
 for a in A